12 Factors That Impact Distortion in Gear Heat Treatment

 8. Residual stress

-The process of machining gears can induce stress, leading to metal distortion.
+The process of machining gears can induce significant residual stresses, potentially leading to metal distortion.
+These stresses arise from localized plastic deformation, thermal gradients, and microstructural changes during cutting operations.

 9. Quenching heating process